mementum/backtrader/docs2/commission-schemes/commission-schemes.rst

   - BUY (Execution) -> 3754.13 / SELL (Execution) -> 3786.93

-    - Futures Profit & Loss (with comission): 324.0
+    - Futures Profit & Loss (with commission): 324.0
     - Stocks Profit & Loss (with commission): -4.91

   Hey!!
 Commission has fully eaten up any profit on the ``stocks`` operation